tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 }
 ```

-This function is responsible for recognizing external tokens.
-It should return `true` if a token was recognized, and `false` otherwise.
-It is called with a "lexer" struct with the following fields:
+The `lexer` struct has the following fields:

 * **`int32_t lookahead`** - The current next character in the input stream, represented as a 32-bit unicode code point.
 * **`TSSymbol result_symbol`** - The symbol that was recognized.
 Your scan function should *assign* to this field one of the values from the `TokenType` enum, described above.